Infineon/mtb-example-xmc-vadc-bg/README.md

 1. Connect the board to your PC using a micro-USB cable through the debug USB connector.

-2. Program the board using Eclipse IDE for ModusToolbox:
+2. Program the board using Eclipse IDE for ModusToolbox&trade; software:

    1. Select the application project in the Project Explorer.

    2. In the **Quick Panel**, scroll down, and click **\<Application Name> Program (JLink)**.

-3. Turn the on-board potentiometer or press Button 1 from the kit to change the voltage of the configured ADC channel.
+3. Turn the onboard potentiometer or press Button 1 from the kit to change the voltage of the configured ADC channel.

+   **Note:** The analog pin for XMC1xxx devices is P2(11) and for XMC4xxx devices is P14(6).

 4. Monitor the `adc_result` variable for the VADC result.